allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 ![Old architecture diagram](/img/articles/2020-10-12-bigdata-marketing/old_arch.svg)

 But soon, against initial assumptions a number of feeds exploded.
-Finally we came to a situation where there were… 1300 feeds!
-Updating all of them (we need to do that to have up-to-date data in advertisements) took more than 24 hours.
+Finally, we came to a situation where there were… 1300 feeds!
+Updating all of them (we need to do that to have current data in advertisements) took more than 24 hours.
 We managed to improve the situation a little bit by vertical scaling and removing some of unused/poor performing feeds.
 But that was just temporary improvement.
 We still needed 13 hours to refresh all the feeds.

-Unfortunately poor performance was just a tip of the iceberg.
-Much bigger problem was the architecture that no longer suited our needs and made implementing new features problematic.
+Unfortunately, poor performance was just a tip of the iceberg.
+Much bigger problem was the architecture that no longer suited our needs and made implementing new features time-consuming.
 Codebase used a famous at that time [cake (anti)pattern](https://medium.com/rahasak/scala-cake-pattern-e0cd894dae4e) which worked really bad in connection with Spark (painful serialization